 It means that while refined carbohydrates may not be the stronghold of healthy eating, they’re not bad, just the average amount you eat.

-What Fats Are Bad?
+What Are Fats Bad?

 Fats are a bit more problematic when it comes to the discussion between quantity and quality.
 While fats are also subject to the need for moderation to avoid bad health, they also have a wrong version.